Queens Child Support Attorney

 If your partner refuses to make these payments, they can face severe repercussions for being unwilling to support you and your child.
 We help with child custody along with child support.
 To ensure your child support arrangement is genuinely equitable, you should work with an experienced Queens child support lawyer.

-Calculating Child Support in New York
+How Child Support Is Calculated in New York

 In New York, courts use a child support calculator based on the Child Support Standards Act (CSSA) guidelines.
 These guidelines are formulated by multiplying the total income of the parents' salary and income with the corresponding child support level.